Maternity protection law in Germany explained

 • with certain hazardous substances or biological substances.

-• in a job that exposes the woman to physical, mechanical or other harmful effects.
+• in a job that exposes the woman to physical, mechanical, or other harmful effects.

 Medical prohibition of employment